My opinion on WordPress xml sitemap plugins.

-It is my opinion which is shared by many others, to keep the number of WordPress Plugins on your website as low as you can.
-Each WordPress Plugin requires its own learning curve on how to use, setup and implement.
+It is my opinion which is shared by many others, to keep the number of WordPress plugins on your website as low as you can, without sacrificing required functionally.
+Each WordPress plugin requires its own learning curve on how to use, setup and implement.

 Some can be implemented with very little work at your end whereas others require more work.
 Each of them were developed by developers and you need to ensure that it does what you need it to do.
 So each WordPress Plugin is separate and as much each one requires different amounts of time to implement.